OXYGENOxygen/ Docs

 Turn any HTTP API into catalog tools with a JSON manifest.

 A custom HTTP integration registers your own HTTP API as provider tools.
-Each operation you declare becomes a callable tool (custom_http.<slug>.<operation>) usable from tool columns, workflows, and recipes — with auth handled by Oxygen, not your code.
+Each operation you declare becomes a callable tool (custom_http.<slug>.<operation>) usable from tool columns, workflows, and recipes, with the credential injected server-side.

 Use it when the recipe-native HTTP tools are not enough: oxygen.http_json_request (GET) and oxygen.http_json_post (POST with JSON body) only reach anonymous public HTTPS endpoints — no credentials, no custom headers.
 Custom HTTP operations support GET, POST, PUT, PATCH, and DELETE with typed body/query/path fields and stored credentials.